-OMB Circular A-110 also requires that any committed cost sharing effort on a sponsored project is expended and accurately recorded.
+OMB 2 CFR 200.306 also requires that any committed cost sharing effort on a sponsored project is expended and accurately recorded.

 2. Policy Statement

-In addition, CU Boulder shall comply with federal cost principles and regulations, and applicable university policies and procedures to ensure accurate and timely effort reporting. ePERs must be certified within 120 calendar days from the initial ePER email notification.
+In addition, CU Boulder shall comply with federal cost principles and regulations, and applicable university policies and procedures to ensure accurate and timely effort reporting.
+An ePER must be certified within 120 calendar days from the initial ePER email notification.

 3. Pertinent Regulations

 Effort is work.
 It is the amount of time spent by an employee on a particular activity during a certain period of time, expressed as a percentage of the total time worked by the employee during that same period.
 For example, in the case of an employee who holds a .50 FTE appointment, 100% of her/his effort will equal 20 hours per week.
-During one week, s/he spent 15 of her/his working hours on a particular sponsored project, and the other 5 of her/his working hours doing administrative tasks in the General Fund.
-Thus, this employee has spent 75% of her/his effort on the sponsored project and 25% of her/his effort on work in General Fund.
+During one week, s/he spent 15 of her/his working hours on a particular sponsored project, and the other 5 of her/his working hours doing administrative tasks in the general fund.
+Thus, this employee has spent 75% of her/his effort on the sponsored project and 25% of her/his effort on work in the general fund.

-Effort reports are generated each semester based upon payroll distribution entered into the Human Resources Management System by departmental payroll personnel, and upon cost sharing effort commitments entered into the Finance System by Sponsored Projects Accounting (SPA).
+Effort reports are generated each semester based upon payroll distribution entered into the Human Resources Management System by departmental payroll personnel, and upon cost sharing effort commitments entered into the Finance System by CCO.
 Effort reports cover the following periods:

 Effort reports are not generated for hourly employees because the effort of hourly employees is considered to be certified through the time collection process.